TUDelft-CITG/coastpy/README.md

 2. Change to the directory where CoastPy was cloned by using `cd /path/to/coastpy`
 3. Activate the software environment by `mamba activate coastal`
 4. Launch Jupyter lab by `jupyter lab`
-5. Navigate to the [tutorials](https://github.com/TUDelft-CITG/coastpy/tree/main/tutorials) folder in the finder in Jupyter lab
+5. Navigate to the [tutorials](https://github.com/TUDelft-CITG/coastpy/tree/main/tutorials) folder in Jupyter lab

 ## Citation: